-I don't very often post recipes from other people.
+I don't very often post recipes based on recipes from other people.
 But having tried for many years to make croissants (with limited success), I eventually tried this recipe from celebrity baker Paul Hollywood.
-I've made croissants several times using this recipe and it always works.
-I follow it to the letter!
-Well - that is apart from the fact I don't have a mixer so I mix the dough by hand.
+I've made croissants several times bas3d on this recipe and it always works.
+I don't have a mixer so I mix the dough by hand.
 This is how they turned out:

 Ingredients